Neuroplasticity and Behaviour Change – Dr Gabija Toleikyte, PhD

-Have you ever come up with amazing New Year’s resolutions such as losing extra weight, starting saving up money, starting your own business, exercising regularly, changing your career, eating much healthier or quitting smoking?
+Have you ever come up with amazing New Year’s resolutions such as losing extra weight, starting saving up money, starting your own business, make a bitcoin osto, exercising regularly, changing your career, eating much healthier or quitting smoking?
 You pumped yourself up with great enthusiasm and thought things are going to be very different this year.
 Fast forward – what happened a month down the line?

 If you are like the majority of us, you’ve probably gone back to where you started.
 We form habits subconsciously without even realising it and yet we often struggle to change them.
 Although our brains have an enormous ability to change (neuroplasticity), following old habits require much less energy and effort.
 Also, our brains resist a sudden change and we get emotional conform from following the same old ways.
 Therefore, creating a lasting behavioural change is not easy.